best-whale-tours-in-australia

 The Great Australian Bight Marine Park covers 45,822 square kilometres of protected calving and gathering areas for southern rights, and is the perfect vantage point to witness these majestic giants in their natural habitat.

-If your wildlife-spotting exploits take you further, make sure to stop in at EP Cruises in Fowlers Bay for an unforgettable sunrise or sunset kayak tour in an aggregation area for southern rights.
+If your wildlife spotting exploits take you further, make sure to stop in at EP Cruises in Fowlers Bay for an unforgettable sunrise or sunset kayak tour in an aggregation area for southern rights.

 STAY WITH US